shashikumar04433/DevOps-/Terraform scripting.md

 ###  Creating server with terraform script:
-eg:It will create the server with t2.miro in mumbai region.
+    Eg:It will create the server with t2.miro in mumbai region.

             provider "aws" {
           region = "ap-south-1"